keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 ### Fireflies

-The glow of the lantern on a firefly's bum is a well known sight, and looks stunning en masse.
+The glow of the lantern on a firefly's bum is a well-known sight, and looks stunning en masse.

 ![Firefly bioluminescence](../images/firefly_glow.png)